petermarkdavid/petermarkdavid.github.io/reflections/sprint-3/my-reflections-sprint-3.md

 ### What did you notice about your learning style?
 What worked for you, and why?

+I felt quite happy watching and following the videos.

 ### Did you keep within the timebox suggestions?
 If not, was it due to difficulty understanding the basics, or a feeling like you had to _master_ the basics?

+Pretty much yes, until I had a repo issue pushing and it took me way long to fix it the first time.